Chefs Notes

 Make a Bechamél Sauce

 First up, we need to make a quick bechamél.
-To do that, melt 1 tbsp of butter, then stir in 1 tbsp of flour.
-I used Bob’ Red Mill All-Purpose Gluten-Free flour if you are wondering.
+To do that, melt 1 tablespoon of butter, then stir in 1 tablespoon of flour.
+I used Bob' Red Mill All-Purpose Gluten-Free flour if you are wondering.
 Stir the melted butter and flour together for a minute or two, then add in 1 cup of whole milk.
 Stir on medium-low heat until the milk starts to thicken.
 Season the bechamel with a pinch of salt and pepper, a pinch of nutmeg, a pinch of onion powder, and a pinch of garlic powder.
 Continue to cook the bechamél until you can no longer taste raw flour.
 This should take about 10 minutes in total.
-Make sure to stir it almost non-stop throughout the cooking process so it doesn’t burn to the bottom of the pot.
+Make sure to stir it almost non-stop throughout the cooking process so it doesn't burn to the bottom of the pot.

 Once the bechamél is made, you can set it aside and move on to the next steps in making this sandwich.
 The amount of bechamél in this simple recipe makes enough for two sandwiches.
 You can read more about bechamél and its derivative sauces here.